 Zoë Connor Balcony

-This balcony is named in honor of Zoë E. Connor, wife of James R. Connor, who served as Chancellor of the University of Wisconsin-Whitewater from 1974 to 1991.
-During this time, Zoë was actively involved in University and community events she particularly enjoyed student and other campus affairs.
-She served as a gracious campus hostess, eventually being appointed associate to the chancellor by the University Of Wisconsin System President.
-Through the years, she and her husband were true partners on behalf of the University.
-The balcony exists as a result of her generosity to the project and the naming is reflective of the important contributions Zoë E. Connor made to UW-Whitewater.
+This balcony is named in honor of Zoë E. Connor, wife of James R. Connor, who served as chancellor of the University of Wisconsin-Whitewater from 1974 to 1991.
+During this time, Zoë was actively involved in university and community events; she particularly enjoyed student and other campus affairs.
+She served as a gracious campus hostess, eventually being appointed associate to the chancellor by the University of Wisconsin System president.
+Through the years, she and her husband were true partners on behalf of the university.
+This balcony exists as a result of her generosity to the project, and the naming is reflective of the important contributions Zoë E. Connor made to UW-Whitewater.

 Roberta Avonn Fiskum Art Gallery (UC 158)

-At the age of 3, Roberta was enrolled in the Michigan Yamaha School of Music and continued to study the organ until the age of 15 when she became an organist at UCC Church in Elkhorn.
+At the age of 3, Roberta was enrolled in the Michigan Yamaha School of Music and continued to study the organ until the age of 15, when she became an organist at UCC Church in Elkhorn, Wisconsin.
 At the time of her death, she was an organist at Fontana Church, playing her last concert on July 4, 1993.
-Roberta was homecoming queen in high school, participated in track and tennis, and traveled throughout Central America, Mexico and Peru.
+Roberta was homecoming queen in high school, participated in track and tennis, and traveled throughout Central America, Mexico, and Peru.
 The art of those countries would inspire her creative nature.

 Whether it was pottery, handwork or graphic design, art played a large part in Roberta’s life, finally culminating with a graphic arts degree from the University of Wisconsin-Whitewater.
 A scholarship in that field has been established in her memory.
 Her mentor, UW-Whitewater art professor Amy Arntson, described Roberta as “an extremely creative, talented individual whose work showed a special sensitivity and intelligence.”

-It was the lifetime goal of Roberta to own an art gallery; therefore, her parents Robert and Yvonne Fiskum have funded this Student Art Gallery in her memory.
-Robert W. Fiskum, a UW-Whitewater Foundation board member, was coach and assistant professor in the health, physical education, recreation and coaching department from 1965-1996.
-Yvonne E Siats-Fiskum retired from Gateway Technical College in 2001 after teaching there for 32 years.
+It was the lifetime goal of Roberta to own an art gallery; therefore, her parents, Robert and Yvonne Fiskum, have funded this student art gallery in her memory.
+Robert W. Fiskum, a UW-Whitewater Foundation board member, was a coach and assistant professor in the health, physical education, recreation, and coaching department from 1965-1996.
+Yvonne E. Siats-Fiskum retired from Gateway Technical College in 2001 after teaching there for 32 years.

 Freer Boardroom (UC 260)